 - v.
 The traffic management plan shall be sealed by a Professional Engineer licensed in the State of North Carolina. - vi.
 A permit must be obtained from the Town Manager for land closures, sidewalk closures, and street closures. - vii.
 The Traffic Management Plan shall state that closures and night time work on public streets must be approved by the Town Manager.
 This form must be completed and submitted to the Town for approval along with the relevant traffic control plan.
 The Contractor must notify the Town Engineering, Public Works, Police, Fire, and Transportation Departments, E911, and affected residents at least 3 business days prior to the commencement of approved night work and/or approved street closure. - viii.
 The University is responsible for repairing damaged pavement, markings, signs and signal equipment as necessary. - ix.
-The University's contractor shall coordinate with the Town Public Works Department (969-5100) for traffic signal system underground cable conflicts.

-b.
-Pedestrian Management Plan:

-- A pedestrian detour plan shall be submitted which will provide for the safe and orderly movement of pedestrians if any public sidewalks and/or designated pedestrian routes on public rights-of-way and/or easements are disrupted or closed to normal pedestrian use. - ii.
+The University's contractor shall coordinate with the Town Public Works Department (969-5100) for traffic signal system underground cable conflicts. - b.
+Pedestrian Management Plan: - A pedestrian detour plan shall be submitted which will provide for the safe and orderly movement of pedestrians if any public sidewalks and/or designated pedestrian routes on public rights-of-way and/or easements are disrupted or closed to normal pedestrian use. - ii.
 The pedestrian detour plan shall be prepared in accordance with the latest version of the MUTCD and sealed by a professional engineer licensed in the State of North Carolina. - iii.
-All signs shall be made of high retro-reflectivity material and if a night time detour is required, signs shall include beacons.

-c.
-Pedestrian Safety:

-i.
-Detailed information on how the Pedestrian Management Plan will provide for the safe and continued use of bicycle and pedestrian corridors during construction.

-d.
-Pedestrian Security:
+All signs shall be made of high retro-reflectivity material and if a night time detour is required, signs shall include beacons. - c.
+Pedestrian Safety: - i.
+Detailed information on how the Pedestrian Management Plan will provide for the safe and continued use of bicycle and pedestrian corridors during construction. - d.
+Pedestrian Security: - i.
 Detailed information on pedestrian security measures including the placement of security phones and lighting.
-The plan shall also include additional information on security for pedestrian bridges during evening hours.

-e.
-Construction Traffic Management Plan:
+The plan shall also include additional information on security for pedestrian bridges during evening hours. - e.
+Construction Traffic Management Plan: - i.

-- i.
 A construction traffic control plan shall be submitted which will provide for the safe and orderly movement of construction traffic to and from the construction site and staging area.
 The plan must identify the location and size of staging areas and material storage areas which would affect construction traffic routes. - ii.
-Plan shall indicate location(s) where construction equipment will be parked (if offsite) and where construction personnel will park, including a routing plan for equipment and personnel going to and from the work site. - iii.
-Plan shall indicate graphically and describe how emergency vehicle access to and around the project site will be provided both during and after completion of construction.

-f.
-Construction Management Plan Enforcement:
+The plan shall indicate location(s) where construction equipment will be parked (if offsite) and where construction personnel will park, including a routing plan for equipment and personnel going to and from the work site. - iii.
+The plan shall indicate graphically and describe how emergency vehicle access to and around the project site will be provided both during and after completion of construction. - iv.
+The plan shall include measures to minimize construction traffic impacts on school bus traffic and access to schools in the vicinity of the project. - f.
+Construction Management Plan Enforcement: - i.

-i.
 Each Construction Management Plan shall describe how the University will enforce the requirements of the Construction Management Plan.
-In particular, the plan must describe how the University intends to enforce and ensure that pedestrian and bicycle corridors will remain open and safe during construction periods.

-g.
-Construction Management Contact Information:
+In particular, the plan must describe how the University intends to enforce and ensure that pedestrian and bicycle corridors will remain open and safe during construction periods. - g.
+Construction Management Contact Information: - i.
 Each construction site will include visible signage listing a telephone number and a University representative available to answer questions and respond to concerns about pedestrian safety and security.
 A detail of the proposed sign, including number of signs and general locations, shall be submitted with each Site Development Permit application.